global Project Based Learning (gPBL)

 What is gPBL?

-Students from Japan and overseas partner universities working as tag teams will discuss and solve problems presented by professors, Japanese corporations and organizations.
-SIT encourages students to be engaged in acquiring problem solving capabilities, systems thinking, and systems management skills through this problem solving experience.
+Students from Japan and overseas partner universities working as tag teams will discuss and solve problems presented by professors, Japanese corporations, and organizations.
+SIT encourages students to be engaged in acquiring problem-solving capabilities, systems thinking, and systems management skills through this problem-solving experience.

-|Day7||Group work||Group work|
+|Day 3||Lecture/ Group work||Group work|

-|Day8||Group work||Group work|
+|Day 7||Group work||Group work|

-|GPA in scale of 3||Amount of Scholarship/student|
+|GPA on a scale of 3||Amount of Scholarship per Student|

 |Less than 2.3||JPY60,000|

 The applicants must be regular students. - The applicants are not allowed to obtain any scholarship from other organizations more than JPY80,000 per month during the program.